sirine-chahma/DSCI_532_L02_group207_dashboards/proposal.md

 > We speculate here that the yield is in kilograms per hectare.

-In the above example, column names are specified using backticks.
-Remember if your dataset has _a lot_ of columns, stick to summaries and avoid listing out every single column.
-The example also differentiates columns that come with the dataset (i.e. `Age`) from new variables that you might derive for your visualizations (i.e `ProbShow`) - you should make a similar distinction in your write-up.

-Another example of a good description of a dataset can be found [here](https://www.kaggle.com/unsdsn/world-happiness) for the World Happiness Report dataset on Kaggle.

 ### Section 3: Research questions and usage scenarios